berke-bakar/AstCreator4j/README.md

 # Output Modification

-You can customize your output graph by modifying `config.properties` file under `src/main/java/resources`.
+Before compilation, you can customize your output graph by modifying `config.properties` file under `src/main/java/resources`.

+After compilation, you can customize your output graph by modifying `config.properties` file under `build/install`.

 This file is read when generating the ASTs.
 You can change the shape and color of each visited node.
-Height and width of the output can also be changed from here.
+Height and width of the output and nodes can also be changed from here.
 If you do not want to fill nodes you can turn it off from here as well (simply change `output.fillNodes` to `false`).
 If you want more details about the node you can also configure that by changing `output.detailed` to `true`.
+If you only want statement level depth in your ASTs, set `output.includeExpressions` to `false`.

 By default, output PNG is 224x224, because ResNet50 accepts this image size.